mohdshubair313/mohdshubair313/README.md

 # Hi there 👋

-I'm a software engineer working on various interesting projects.
+I'm a Full Stack developer(Intern) working on various interesting projects.

 - 🌱 I’m currently learning new technologies and improving my skills.
 - 🛠️ I’m working on some exciting projects.